Fighting for the Rights of the Accused in Federal Court Since 2004

 Ann Fitz frequently represents people who have become involved in federal criminal investigations.
 These individuals have been targets, subjects, or witnesses in an investigation.

-In many cases, Ann Fitz can resolve federal investigations or her clients discreetly without federal criminal charges being filed.
+In many cases, Ann Fitz can resolve federal investigations for her clients discreetly without federal criminal charges being filed.
 When criminal charges are inevitable, she makes sure her clients are in the best position possible to defend against those charges when they are filed.

 You can talk to Attorney Ann Fitz in a free initial consultation at her firm’s West Palm Beach office.
 Call 561-932-1690 or send her an email to schedule your consultation.

-Sometimes it makes sense for federal criminal defendants to cooperate with the government to receive a reduced sentence.
-The best time to begin cooperating is during the investigation and before criminal charges are filed.
 Cooperation can involve providing information that will lead to the investigation and arrest of other persons, going undercover, agreeing to repeated debriefings with law enforcement officers, agreeing to meetings with prosecutors and defense attorneys, and testifying in court or testifying before a grand jury.